JnCrMx/discord-game-sdk4j/README.md

 But maybe the activity, overlay, user, and relationship features could be useful to some people.

+## Rich Presence

+If you are just looking for an alternative to the deprecated [Discord Rich Presence SDK](https://discord.com/developers/docs/rich-presence/how-to), head over to the [ActivityExample.java](examples/ActivityExample.java)!

 ## Features of the SDK

 | Feature | State | Example |